 Graphics Card Not Detected

-This is one the most common problems faced by graphics card users.
-In this problem, your graphics card fails to get detected either at the beginning i.e when you turn ON your PC or during Windows startup.
+This is one of the most common problems faced by graphics card users.
+In this problem, your graphics card fails to get detected either at the beginning i.e when you turn ON your PC, or during Windows startup.
 If your graphics card is not getting detected at POST then you either get a black screen or BIOS may throw beep codes indicating the problem.
 And if your graphics card is not recognized in the Windows or OS then you will not be able to change the resolution and refresh rate to higher levels.
-Also you will face issues with other softwares or applications too.
+Also, you will face issues with other software or applications too.

-If you are getting unusual low performance from your graphics card then there are some major factors involved that can be causing this issue.
+If you are getting unusual low performance or lower GPU utilization from your graphics card then there are some major factors involved that can be causing this issue.
 Here are the various things to look for to address this issue.

-Check Power Supply – First thing to do is to check whether your power supply (PSU) is working to its capacity and providing sufficient power to your graphics card and other components.
-If you power supply is not working normally then it must be delivering lesser power to your graphics card and will be causing low performance output of your graphics card.
+Check Power Supply – The first thing to do is check whether your power supply (PSU) is working to its capacity and providing sufficient power to your graphics card and other components.
+If your power supply is not working normally then it must be delivering lesser power to your graphics card and will lower the performance of your graphics card.
 You can check the power supply output using a good multimeter.
 If your power supply is bad then you must change it immediately to avoid any further problems with your graphics card or other computer components.

 - Best Budget Power Supply for Graphics Cards